MPender08/Manifold-Curvature-Dynamics/README.md

 ## The Discovery: "The Syntactic Wall"

-This repository contains the replication code for the paper Scale-Invariant Cognitive Dynamics.

-We demonstrate that Large Language Models (specifically GPT-2) undergo a discrete topological phase transition when subjected to logical constraints.
-As a human operator increases the "Inhibitory Gating Density" (γ) of a prompt, the model's latent manifold is forced from a Euclidean state into a deep Hyperbolic Regime (κ≈−4.8).

-This creates a geometric trade-off we call the Syntactic Wall:

-    As logical rigor increases, the velocity of semantic traversal collapses.
+This repository contains the simulation framework and empirical data for Scale-Invariant Cognitive Dynamics, a study modeling the Human-AI inference dyad as a geometric system.
+By treating human prompting as an inhibitory gating mechanism (γ), we demonstrate that imposing logical constraints forces the Large Language Model's latent manifold to transition from a flat Euclidean state into a deep Hyperbolic Regime (κ<−4.0).

+Our results identify a critical phase transition we term the "Syntactic Wall": a geometric barrier where high-velocity conceptual traversal becomes mutually exclusive with deep logical inference.
+This framework offers a formal geometric explanation for the necessity of Chain-of-Thought (CoT) prompting, suggesting that "slowing down" is not merely a heuristic, but a topological requirement for navigating negatively curved semantic spaces.

 ![syntactic_wall_controlled](syntactic_wall_controlled.png)

 (Figure 1: The "Syntactic Wall".
 Colored circles show the collapse of concept velocity as logical gating increases.
-Gray 'X' markers represent a randomized Null Model, confirming the effect is structural, not stochastic.)
+Gray 'X' markers represent a shuffled Null Model, confirming the effect is structural, not stochastic.)

 ## Theoretical Basis